 When you enable TypeSync on your font library, Suitcase Fusion copies your font and set information to the Extensis servers; when you log in on another computer, Suitcase Fusion downloads your TypeSync libraries automatically.
 TypeSync libraries work across versions of Suitcase Fusion, so we can use use it to create a new font vault.

-Note: TypeSync must be enabled before installing Suitcase Fusion v21.
-For more information, go to Creating a new library in Suitcase Fusion and setting up TypeSync.
+Note: TypeSync must be enabled before installing the new version of Suitcase Fusion.
+For more information, go to Put your Fonts in the Cloud.

 - Open Suitcase Fusion and select your font libary from Local Libraries

 - Choose File > TypeSync > Enable TypeSync (SF9 and SF8) or File > TypeSync > Enable Library Sync (SF7)